* Three community cases in South Auckland - a father, mother and daughter.

 * They also visited Pak N Save Manukau on Friday February 12 for about 15 minutes, sometime between 3.45pm and 5pm.

-There are three community Covid-19 cases in South Auckland - a mother, father and daughter from Papatoetoe.
+Health authorities are gathering more information about the three new community Covid-19 cases in South Auckland reported today - a mother, father and daughter from Papatoetoe.

 Hipkins revealed that the mother and daughter have returned tests which confirm they are "new and active".